masbro1234/Final-Project/README.md

  Chris Gravagna and Mason Brown

-# Project Proposal: SoccerStat — A Chill Soccer Stats Web App
+# Project Proposal: SoccerStat — A Website to get Premier League Stats

+### ⚠️ Note on Available Seasons

+This app uses the [API-Football](https://www.api-football.com/) API to fetch Premier League team and player stats.
+Please note that:

+- Free-tier accounts only support the most recent seasons(2020 and earlier do not work)
+- If you see "No results found" when using an older year, it's likely due to these API access restrictions.

 ## 1. The Big Idea

-So our idea is called **SoccerStat** — it’s a simple website where you can look up soccer players or teams and get some stats, like goals, assists, match history, etc. We’re both big soccer fans and played a lot growing up, so we thought it’d be fun to build something around that.
+So our idea is called **SoccerStat** — it’s a simple website where you can look up Premier League soccer players or teams and get some stats, like goals, assists, match history, etc. We’re both big soccer fans and played a lot growing up, so we thought it’d be fun to build something around that.
+We chose the Premier League because it is one of the biggest leagues in the world and our favorite to watch.

 - **Minimum Viable Product (MVP):**
   - A working Flask app where you can type in a team or player and get some basic stats from either a dataset or a soccer API.